alexdenker/ktc2023_postprocessing/README.md

 ## Usage

 We provide the `enviroment.yml` file to restore the conda enviroment used for the submission.
-You can create the enviroment using the following command:
+You can create the environment using the following command:

 ```
 conda env create -f environment.yml
 ```

 The network weights are stored [here](https://seafile.zfn.uni-bremen.de/d/faaf3799e6e247198a23/).
-We precomputed the Jacobian for an empty watertank, as well as some other matrices (smoothness regulariser, node coordinates).
-This eliminates the need to install Fenics in the enviroment.
+We precomputed the Jacobian for an empty water tank, as well as some other matrices (smoothness regulariser, node coordinates).
+This eliminates the need to install FEniCS in the environment.
 All of these matrices are available [here](https://seafile.zfn.uni-bremen.de/d/9108bc95b2e84cd285f8/) and have to be stored in *data/*.
 The script `main.py` can be used reconstruct phantoms:

 ```
 python main.py /path_to_input_folder /path_to_ouput_folder difficulty_level